Hearing loss | Medical Council of Canada

 2. list and interpret critical investigations, including

-1. screening in all neonates;
+1. screening in all neonates, and

 3. construct an effective initial management plan, including

-1. referring the patient for specialized care, if necessary;
+1. referring the patient for specialized care if necessary,

 4. anticipating psychosocial effects of chronic hearing loss.